-Morinao Imaizumi enters his seventh season at Florida State, returning from Japan in 2015 after being a volunteer assistant in 2011 and an assistant coach in 2012.
+Morinao Imaizumi enters his eighth season at Florida State, returning from Japan in 2015 after being a volunteer assistant in 2011 and an assistant coach in 2012.
 Imaizumi aids with player development and has a large role in planning the offensive attack.
 He has helped the Seminoles to win four ACC Championships (2011, 2015, 2016 and 2018) and the 2018 NCAA National Championship.

 The 2018 Seminoles ranked in the top 10 in total points (seventh – 152), goals (eighth – 52) and assists (eighth – 48) as Florida State won its second national championship in program history.
 Deyna Castellanos led the team with 28 points on 10 goals and eight assists as 16 different players scored a goal to tie a school record set in 2012, and 10 different players had multiple goals scored.
 Every field player that posted at least 400 minutes on the season scored at least one goal on the season.